Darwin Core Data Package guide

 A DwC-DP table schema MUST have a

-property, with an array of field descriptors describing the fields/columns in the data file.
-It MUST follow the Table Scheme specification, but the order and number of elements infields
+fieldsproperty, with an array of field descriptors describing the fields/columns in the data file.
+Thefieldsproperty MUST follow the Table Schema specification.
+In addition, the order and number of elements infieldsMUST be the order and number of fields in the CSV file.
+See section 3.4 for details. -

 Each field in a DwC-DP table schema MUST be described with the field descriptor of the table schema provided at